-9.3 As explained in chapter 1 of this guidance, under the Environment Act 1995 and associated regulations, local authorities are required to review and assess air quality in their areas against objectives for several air pollutants of particular concern for human health.
+10.5 As explained in section 1 of this guidance, under the Environment Act 1995 and associated regulations, local authorities are required to review and assess air quality in their areas against objectives for several air pollutants of particular concern for human health.
 Authorities are not legally obliged to achieve the objectives by the required dates, but to demonstrate they are doing all that is reasonably possible to work towards them.
 This is because some pollution sources are outwith direct local authority control, for example Transport Scotland controlled trunk roads and SEPA regulated processes.
-However authorities are expected to liaise with these and other relevant organisations when developing action plan measures.
+However, authorities are expected to liaise with these and other relevant organisations when developing action plan measures.

-9.4 In contrast, the Scottish Government and the other UK administrations are responsible for securing compliance with the Directive limit values.
-In this case, the requirements are legally binding and EU Member States are potentially liable to infraction if any limit value is not achieved by the required date and a time extension has not been agreed.
+10.6 In contrast, the Scottish Government is responsible for securing compliance with the Directive limit values.
 Local authorities have no legal responsibility in relation to the Directive, even though the work undertaken by authorities through LAQM makes an important contribution to actions being implemented by central government.